On Resilient Graph Spanners: Conclusions and further work

 \section{Conclusions and further work}

 In this paper, we have investigated a new notion of resilience in graph spanners by introducing the concept of $\sigma$-resilient spanners.
-In particular, we have shown that it is possible to compute small stretch $\sigma$-resilient spanners of optimal size.
-The techniques introduced for small stretch $\sigma$-resilient spanners can be used to turn any generic $(\alpha,\beta)$-spanner into a $\sigma$-resilient $(\alpha,\beta)$-spanner, for $\sigma\geq \alpha+\beta > 3$, by adding a suitably chosen set of at most $O(n^{3/2})$ edges.
-The same approach is also valid for graphs with positive edge weights.
+In particular, we have shown that it is possible to compute small stretch $\sigma$-resilient spanners of optimal size for graphs with small positive edge weights.

+The techniques introduced for small stretch $\sigma$-resilient $t$-spanners can be used to turn any generic spanner (e.g., a fault-tolerant spanner, or, in the unweighted case, an $(\alpha,\beta)$-spanner, for $\sigma\geq \alpha+\beta > 3$) into a $\sigma$-resilient spanner, by adding a suitably chosen set of at most $O(W \cdot n^{3/2})$ edges (that is, $O(n^{3/2})$ in the unweighted case).

-We expect that in practice our $\sigma$-resilient spanners, for $\sigma \geq \alpha+\beta>3$, will be substantially sparser than what it is implied by the bounds given in Theorem~\ref{th:shvalpreserving}, and thus of higher value in applicative scenarios.
+We expect that in practice our $\sigma$-resilient $t$-spanners, for $\sigma \geq t >3$, will be substantially sparser than what it is implied by the bounds given in Theorem~\ref{th:shvalpreserving}, and thus of higher value in applicative scenarios.
 Towards this aim, we plan to perform a thorough experimental study.
-Another intriguing question is whether our theoretical analysis on the number of edges that need to be added to an $(\alpha,\beta)$-spanner in order to make it $\sigma$-resilient provides tight bounds, or whether it can be further improved.
+Another intriguing question is whether our theoretical analysis on the number of edges that need to be added to a $t$-spanner in order to make it $\sigma$-resilient provides tight bounds, or whether it can be further improved for $\sigma > 3$.